 The day job has finally slowed down enough to let me catch up on everything work-related, singing has been spectacular, and I’ve made some progress on outstanding writing projects, though I’m hoping to make more next month at my annual writer’s retreat on the magnificent shores of Lake Michigan.

 First, I’d like to share a writing thing!
 A composer friend approached me with a conundrum: he had written a choral setting for a poem that he found online, but he’d been unable to get the poet’s permission to use it.
 He asked me I’d be up for helping him resolve a Whitacre-Silvestri-Sleep-type situation by providing him with new lyrics to fit the piece he’d written, preferably lyrics that referenced themes of universal love and nature.
-This was, of course, right up my street, and here’s what I came up with!
+This was, of course, right up my street, and I’m looking forward to sharing the final version!

 And one final lovely writing thing: IndieReader reviewed my book RISK A VERSE: A Year in Daily Sonnets, and it’s a beautiful review!